synerminds/synerminds.github.io/_posts/2016-02-08-terminal-commands.md

 - **Command Line:** This is the actual line in a console where you type your command.
 - **Prompt:** This is the beginning of the command line.
 It usually provides some contextual information like who you are, where you are and other useful info.
 After the prompt is where you will be typing commands.
 - **Terminal:** This is the actual interface to the console.
 The program we use to interact with the console is actually a **“terminal emulator”**, providing us the experience of typing into an old school terminal from the convenience of our modern graphical operating system.
+- **Command:** A command is a specific order from a user to the computer's operating systems or to an application to perform an action.
+Operating systems that do not have a graphical user interface (GUI) offer a simple command line interface in which you type the command on a designated line in a display panel.
+In operating systems with graphical user interface, you implicitly enter commands by selecting objects, word selections or simply clicking with the mouse button on them.

 ## How to start/access the terminal:
 ### Linux: